Book Three – Fire – Chapter Eighteen – Sozin’s Comet, Part I – The Phoenix King

 Off in the Earth Kingdom, Ozai and Aang are battling it out.
 Aang has never been in the same room with Ozai – they’ve never spoken, never been anything but phantoms to each other – Ozai is in the middle of burning down the larger part of the entire world, not to mention having spent years trying to capture and “end” Aang, and yet Aang still tries to plead with him, telling him that they don’t have to fight, if Ozai would only stand down.
 Telling him that he has the power to stop everything.

-And yet Zuko, about to battle his own sister, with whom he ran on grassy hills, with whom he played volleyball not that long ago, who is a bitch, yes, but who has also comforted him on several occasions, given him another chance, and neglected to kill or rat him out several times, and he doesn’t even bother?
+And yet Zuko, about to battle his own sister, with whom he ran on grassy hills, with whom he played volleyball not that long ago, who is evil, yes, but who has also comforted him on several occasions, given him another chance, and neglected to kill or rat him out several times, and he doesn’t even bother?
 He doesn’t even try.
 You know: “Please, Azula: we don’t have to fight.
 I don’t want to fight you.”
 Or maybe he does want to fight her, and that’s why.
 Or maybe the difference is that Aang thinks he might have to kill Ozai, whereas Zuko is only planning to incapacitate Azula.

 Good girls have gone bad.
 Very bad.
 They’ve gone crazy, in a bad way.
 Like Jean Grey going Dark Phoenix in X-Men III, or Willow going Dark Willow at the end of the sixth season of Buffy The Vampire Slayer.
 Something set them both off.
 And they were both eventually talked/hugged back.
 Aang in the Avatar state is sort of the same deal.
 Now Azula’s trigger may have been a little bit more self-inflicted, and her “going dark” may have been a little less supernaturally influenced, and her good may be more deep down and in the future than in her origins, but I still think that the parallels are insightful.
-I wish I could have been there to try and talk sense into her.
-Of course, I’d need to learn some defensive skills first.

 But my point is that Zuko didn’t even try.
 He has seen more good in her than anyone else (with the possible inclusion of Ty Lee), but he didn’t think that she was worth trying to save?
 Not even trying?
-I really want to slap everyone in that family.
-Probably more than once.
-And probably in more than one place – Zuko, at least.

 On the other hand, I’m glad that he didn’t try and fail.
 It would have been nice to see that demonstration of love and hope from him, but seeing her reject it would have been a couple of steps backwards.
 I guess it’s almost a toss up.